Janesh7/CPP_DSA/STL/readme.md

 - For sorted
 - Syntax for vectors: binary_search(v.begin(),v.end(),5)  where 5 is the element to be searched
 - RETURNS WHETHER PRESENT OR NOT, to get the iterator to find the pos of ele use find() for vectors
+## Upper bound
+The upper_bound() function is used to find the first element in the range [start, end) whose value is greater than the val and returns an iterator pointing to that value.

+## Lower bound
+The lower_bound() method in C++ is used to return an iterator pointing to the first element in the range [first, last) which has a value not less than val.
+This means that the function returns an iterator pointing to the next smallest number just greater than or equal to that number.